 They identified a narrow “front end” in the recruitment funnel, limited eligible international GP specialist qualifications, insufficient numbers of qualified supervisors, and a lack of support in rural areas for IMGs as impacting their capability to swiftly address the GP workforce supply.
 Similarly a slow, costly, and bureaucratic process for registration and migration was resulting in a lengthy 12-18 month process for IMGs.

 They are seeking a coordinated approach with commitment from the Department of Home Affairs, AHPRA and Medicare to work with the medical colleges to fast-track applications for GPs planning on working in areas of need via priority processing while ensuring rigor for assessing against standards is maintained.
-Alecto supports this approach, especially the streamlining of specialist GPs participating in the PEP Specialist Stream who face significant delays with their RACGP applications.
+Alecto supports this approach, especially the streamlining of specialist GPs participating in the RACGP PEP Specialist Stream who face significant delays with their RACGP applications.

 Furthermore they are requesting government funding to subsidize the training support program for IMGs through the RACGP’s Fellowship Support Program (FSP), which supports IMGs achieving general practice specialist recognition across rural and remote Australia.